montrealrobotics/DeepRLInTheWorld/README.md

 ## The list

 For each item, please include two parts, a link to an article or video to make the application clear and easy to read for the average person.
-Second, include a link to the research paper or technical report (preferably free) that provides further details and its relation to other work.
+Second, include a link to the paper or technical report (preferably free) that provides further details and its relation to other work (if it is available).
 See the posts below for examples of this format.

 * Deep reinforcement learning is to personalize gamer experience better at Zenga.
   - [Link to presentation](https://www.youtube.com/watch?v=q4b-HHG5dG4)